Pico Iyer

 Yet even as our world grows ever more global, we continue to turn ever more provincial.
 Our news focuses obsessively on the local, the domestic.
 We devote our days to transmitting pictures of our latest ramen feast across the universe.
 Who cares if children are living on a garbage heap in Manila or women are getting raped by cartels in Guayaquil when Kim sent out that photo of St. Barts six minutes ago?
 Wherever I travel, from Bangkok to Buenos Aires, people ask me how the richest nation in the world can be the one least interested in the rest of the world.

 When Barack Obama stepped onto the political stage, opportunity woke up.
 Here was someone who knew what it was to be Kenyan, to live in Indonesia, to come from Kansas, to grow up in Hawaii.
 America lost its most searching and subtlest travel writer when he disappeared into the White House.
-Now, at last, we have another leader who knows that the world does not end at El Paso and that someone from Jamaica or India should never be called an “Other.”
+Now, at last, we have another leader who knows that the world does not end at El Paso and that someone from Jamaica or India should never be called an “other.”

 This matters at a time when people in Iran or China often know far more about us than we know about them.
 Once a woman becomes president, the US will at last no longer be forty years behind India, Britain, and the Philippines.
 And after Kamala Harris takes office, there’s even a chance our country may join the rest of humanity, instead of drifting ever farther behind Germany, Japan, and France.